 Occasional wine drinking in restaurant or party scenes.
 Cigarettes appear in some episodes, though usually for comic effect (Kramer smokes and drinks at the same time in one episode).
 Speculation about drug use, but none shown.

 Did you know you can flag iffy content?
 Adjust limits for Drinking, Drugs & Smoking in your kid's entertainment guide.Get started

 Parents Need to Know

-Parents need to know that this famous sitcom, which has become a permanent part of the pop culture lexicon, purposely portrays characters who are selfish, amoral, and not always likeable.
+Parents need to know that Seinfeld is a famous sitcom that's become a permanent part of the pop culture lexicon.
+It purposely portrays characters who are selfish, amoral, and not always likeable.
 Lying, cheating, and gossiping are frequent plot elements.
 Episodes often center on characters' dating dilemmas and include discussions of contraception, masturbation (though the word is never uttered), and personal habits.
 Teens and parents who enjoy smart humor will find much to celebrate in this series, though younger viewers may be bored or confused by the adult dynamics.

-While most sitcoms that came before it revolved around families or workplaces, Seinfeld was one of the first to deal with the relationship between friends and was, famously, a show about "nothing."
-The show was created by comedy writer Larry David and stand-up comedian Jerry Seinfeld, and the show's characters are based on the two men and their close associates.
+While most sitcoms that came before it revolved around families or workplaces, this was one of the first to deal with the relationship between friends and was, famously, a show about "nothing."
+Seinfeld was created by comedy writer Larry David and stand-up comedian Jerry Seinfeld, and the show's characters are based on the two men and their close associates.